 This step is necessary to organize the sending of events to Salesforce once an Amazon S3 object is created.

-- Set Default for the Event bus option and select Rule with an even pattern from the drop-down list in the Rule type field.
+Set Default for the Event bus option and select Rule with an event pattern in the Rule type field.

 To test your rule, create an Amazon S3 object by uploading a file to an EventBridge-enabled bucket.
 The information about the created object will be sent to the Salesforce platform event.